top of page

 • informing management decisions, especially for endangered species

-I primarily focus on aquatic species, particularly marine mammals.
+I primarily focus on marine mammals, particularly whales.

 IMG_1865.JPG